 The Los Angeles City Attorney's Office is deeply committed to making home the safe place it should be.
 The Family Violence Prosecution Unit was established to provide the continuity and specially trained personnel required to prosecute these cases most effectively.

-Who is a Victim Support Volunteer (VSV)?
+Who is a DV Court Support Volunteer (DVCSV)?

-· VSVs are members of the community who understand that the legal process can be confusing and volunteer their time to be an additional source of support for victims of domestic violence crimes handled by the Los Angeles City Attorney’s Office.
+· DVCSVs are members of the community who understand that the legal process can be confusing and volunteer their time to be an additional source of support for victims of domestic violence crimes handled by the Los Angeles City Attorney’s Office.

-· VSVs are not prosecutors.
+· DVCSVs are not prosecutors.
 Though they are volunteers within the City Attorney’s Office, their primary concern is to assist the victim in the case and to provide emotional support and referrals to vital resources.